-COVID-19 tracker: Tokyo reports under 1,000 new cases for third straight day
+COVID-19 tracker: Tokyo reports 20 deaths as new cases continue to fall

-The Tokyo Metropolitan Government confirmed 862 new COVID-19 cases Saturday, down from the 1,273 infections logged a week ago.
+The Tokyo Metropolitan Government confirmed 862 new COVID-19 cases Saturday, down from the 1,273 infections logged a week ago, along with 20 deaths.

 The capital has now seen three straight days under 1,000 new infections.